mcraig-ibme/fsl_sub/README.md

 This returns a tuple consisting of the queue and the number of slots required for the specified job parameters.

+### Killing jobs

+You can request that a job is killed using the fsl_sub.delete_job function which takes the job ID (including task ID) and calls the appropriate cluster job deletion command.
+This returns a tuple, text output from the delete command and the return code from the command.
+There is an equivalent shell command fsl\_sub --delete\_job \<jobID>

 ## Writing Plugins

 Inside the plugins folder there is a template - template_plugin.py that can be modified to add support for different grid submission engines.
-This file should be renamed to fsl_sub_plugin_<method>.py and placed somewhere on the Python search path.
-Inside the plugin change METHOD_NAME to <method> and then modify the functions appropriately.
+This file should be renamed to fsl_sub_plugin_\<method>.py and placed somewhere on the Python search path.
+Inside the plugin change METHOD_NAME to \<method> and then modify the functions appropriately.
 The submit function carries out the job submission, and aims to either generate a command line with all the job arguments or to build a job submission script.
 The arguments should be added to the command_args list in the form of option flags and lists of options with arguments.
-Also provide a fsl_sub_<method>.yml file that provides the default configuration for the module.
+Also provide a fsl_sub_\<method>.yml file that provides the default configuration for the module.